kiranc8/splitbill-app/README.md

 # Bill Split
 A simple Bill splitting app with basic features like create group, add expense and settle bill option.
 Once created an account, they will be able to create group and add expenses.
-The web has built with MERN full stack and it has been deployed with Heroku.
+The web has built with MERN full stack and it has been deployed with netlify and aws EC2.

 ## DEMO